 The provision for income taxes includes both federal and state taxes.
-Fluctuations in effective tax rates reflect the differences in the inclusion or deductibility of certain income and expenses for income tax purposes.
+Fluctuations in effective tax rates reflect the differences in the inclusion or deductibility of certain income and expenses for income tax purposes and the recognition of tax credits.
 The Company's future effective income tax rate will fluctuate based on the mix of taxable and tax-free investments and loans, the recognition and availability of tax credit investments, and overall taxable income.

-Income tax expense was \$8.5 million for the year ended December 31, 2020, compared to \$6.9 million for the year ended December 31, 2019.
-The effective combined federal and state income tax rate for the year ended

-December 31, 2020 was 23.8%, compared to 18.1% for the year ended December 31, 2019.
-The higher effective combined rate was primarily due to fewer tax credits being recognized during 2020.
+Income tax expense was \$15.9 million for the year ended December 31, 2021, compared to \$8.5 million for the year ended December 31, 2020.
+The effective combined federal and state income tax rate for the year ended December 31, 2021 was 25.8%, compared to 23.8% for the year ended December 31, 2020.
+The higher effective combined rate was primarily due to fewer tax credits being recognized during 2021.